[Updated Monday, July 20 – this information is subject to change; please check back frequently for updates]

 All PRHC visitors and patients coming to the hospital for care are required to wear a mask for the duration of their time at the hospital.
 All visitors are expected to wear their mask in the patient room.
 Visitors and patients who arrive at PRHC wearing gloves will be asked to remove their gloves and clean their hands when they enter the building.

 PRHC continues to assess and make changes to our family presence policy as required.
-Effective Tuesday, July 7, family presence will be limited to one (1) family member or caregiver for specific patient groups only as specified below.
+Effective Monday, July 20, PRHC will be easing the family presence/visitor restrictions as follows:

-Emergency Department patients – one (1) family member/caregiver at the discretion of the care team
+All other ED/CRU patients will be permitted one (1) essential caregiver/family member maximum at the discretion of the care team.

 All other visitor presence is suspended at this time while we work to prevent the spread of COVID-19.